Top 5 3rd Quarter Trades of Ho - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Hoese & Co LLP’s top five trades of the quarter.
+According to GuruFocus data, these were Householder Group Estate & Retirement Specialist, LLC’s top five trades of the quarter.

-Hoese & Co LLP reduced their investment in NYSE:BRK.A by 4 shares.
-The trade had a 1.84% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $428128.
+Householder Group Estate & Retirement Specialist, LLC reduced their investment in NAS:FTSM by 108,575 shares.
+The trade had a 2.88% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $59.23.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI USA Quality Factor ETF has a price-earnings ratio of 15.94 and a price-book ratio of 4.93.
+In terms of valuation, First Trust Enhanced Short Maturity ETF has a price-earnings ratio of 48.32 and a price-book ratio of 2.14.

-During the quarter, Hoese & Co LLP bought 23,151 shares of BATS:FLOT for a total holding of 99,881.
-The trade had a 1.37% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.12.
+During the quarter, Householder Group Estate & Retirement Specialist, LLC bought 176,065 shares of ARCA:UUP for a total holding of 187,736.
+The trade had a 2.19% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $28.98.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.